 Engineers love this unit for a simple reason; its tone.
-Driving these vacuum tubes produces warmth and depth to your recording that some say is unmatched by any other preamps in the market.
-The only possible cons could be its size and one channel limit; although in a pro studio, that’s not going to cause too much of an issue.
+Driving these vacuum tubes produces warmth and depth to your recording that some say are unmatched by any other preamps in the market.
+The only possible cons could be its size and one-channel limit; although in a pro studio, that’s not going to cause too much of an issue.

 Rating: 4.5 / 5

-Its four input channels all feature an 1176 style compressor with fast and slow settings, a polarity switch, VU meter and a switchable line, mic and Hi-Z input with balanced XLR outputs.
+Its four input channels all feature an 1176-style compressor with fast and slow settings, a polarity switch, a VU meter and a switchable line, mic and Hi-Z input with balanced XLR outputs.

 A very useful feature of this unit is its balanced line in TRS inputs with an insert selector switch on the front panel.
 Allowing additional units to be paired with the 4-710D.
 With analogue to digital conversion, this unit also offers ADAT connections.